Christine Prueher Obituary - Genoa City, WI | Legacy Pro

 Christine J. Prueher

-Christine J. Prueher, nee Hoover, died Wednesday, Sept.
-16, 2020.
-She was born in St. Paul, Minn., the daughter of the late Alvin and Barbara (Prueher) Hoover.
+Christine J. Prueher, nee Hoover died September 16, 2020.
+She was born in St. Paul, MN.
+The daughter of the late Alvin and Barbara (Prueher) Hoover.
 During her life she enjoyed music and making cabinets.

 Mother of Stacey Naumczik and Thomas Olson.
 Grandmother to Monika Hallisch and Angelina Peterson.
-Great-grandmother of Kylouh Hallisch.
+Great Grandmother of Kylouh Hallisch.
 Sister to Mike Hoover, Wanda Jackson, Roger (Lori) Hoover, Kimberly (Walter) Johnson and Robin (Brian) Fredrickson.
-She was preceded in death by her brothers, Keith Hoover and Eugene (Joyce) Hoover.
+She was preceded in death by her brother Keith Hoover and Eugene (Joyce) Hoover.